awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 Subnets are segments of a VPC's IP address range that you designate to group your resources based on security and operational needs\.
 A DB subnet group is a collection of subnets \(typically private\) that you create in a VPC and that you then designate for your DB instances\.
 A DB subnet group allows you to specify a particular VPC when creating DB instances using the CLI or API; if you use the console, you can just select the VPC and subnets you want to use\.

 Each DB subnet group should have subnets in at least two Availability Zones in a given region\.
-When creating a DB instance in VPC, you must select a DB subnet group\.
+When creating a DB instance in a VPC, you must select a DB subnet group\.
 Amazon RDS uses that DB subnet group and your preferred Availability Zone to select a subnet and an IP address within that subnet to associate with your DB instance\.
 If the primary DB instance of a Multi\-AZ deployment fails, Amazon RDS can promote the corresponding standby and subsequently create a new standby using an IP address of the subnet in one of the other Availability Zones\.

 When Amazon RDS creates a DB instance in a VPC, it assigns a network interface to your DB instance by using an IP address selected from your DB subnet group\.
 However, we strongly recommend that you use the DNS name to connect to your DB instance because the underlying IP address can change during failover\.